openstack-archive/stx-docs/doc/source/developer_guide/index.rst

 -----------------------------

 This section describes how to set up a StarlingX development system on a workstation computer.
-After completing these steps, you will be able to build a StarlingX ISO image on the following Linux distribution:
+After completing these steps, you can build a StarlingX ISO image on the following Linux distribution:

 -  Ubuntu 16.04 LTS 64-bit